GeminiLight/geminilight.github.io/_pages/about.md

 **What's News**

-- 2024.05: One paper on Non-Fungible Token (first-author) is accepted by *KDD-2024 (CCF-A)*!
+- 2024.05: One paper on Graph Learning for NFT Price Prediction (first-author) is accepted by *KDD-2024 (CCF-A)*!
-- 2024.04: Two papers on Virtual Network Embedding (first-author) and Recommendation System (co-author) are accepted by *IJCAI-2024 (CCF-A)*!
+- 2024.04: Two papers are accepted by *IJCAI-2024 (CCF-A)*!
+  - Reinforcement Learning for Virtual Network Embedding (first-author)
+  - Graph Neural Network for Recommendation System (co-author)
-- 2023.12: One paper on Service Function Chain (co-author) is accepted by *Acta Electronica Sinica (CCF-A, In Chinese)*!
+- 2023.12: One paper on Imitation Learning for Network Resource Allocation (co-author) is accepted by *Acta Electronica Sinica (CCF-A, In Chinese)*!
 - 2023.10: One paper on Virtual Network Embedding (first-author) is accepted by *TSC (CCF-A)*!
-- 2023.07: One paper on NFT Image Generation (co-author) is accepted by *MM-2023 (CCF-A)*!
+- 2023.07: One paper on Reinforcement Learning and Diffusion Model for NFT Image Generation (co-author) is accepted by *MM-2023 (CCF-A)*!